 With regular pre-med studies, a student devotes the normal four years to undergraduate work at Drew.
 Admission to medical school is not guaranteed, but students apply to medical schools of their choice at the end of their junior year, with help from Drew’s Health Professions Advising program.

 What credentials do I need to be accepted into the B.A./M.D. program?

-To initially qualify for consideration for the program, candidates must rank in the top 10 percent of their graduating class and must have an SAT score of 1400 or higher (summing ONLY the critical reading and math scores), or an ACT score of 32 or higher, on one administration of the exam.
+To initially qualify for consideration for the program, candidates must rank in the top 10 percent of their graduating class.
+Candidates must have an unweighted cumulative GPA of a 3.8 or higher.
+We accept SAT and ACT test scores for consideration.
+Candidates must have an SAT score of 1400 or higher (summing ONLY the critical reading and math scores), or an ACT score of 32 or higher, on one administration of the exam.
 However, be aware that the program is highly selective, and many students who meet these cut-offs will be admitted to Drew University for pre-medical studies, but not to the New Jersey Medical School.

 Please note: You must be a citizen or permanent resident of the United States to be eligible for consideration for this program.

 Applicants to the dual-degree (B.A./M.D.) program should recognize that admission is highly competitive.
 Each year, 60 to 100 applicants to Drew University qualify for the program, only 5 to 10 of whom are offered admission by NJMS.

 Will ACT scores be accepted instead of SAT scores?